This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Services offered by local community service centres (CLSCs)

 Home care support services are offered to individuals who are losing their independence or have a physical or intellectual disability.
 Certain services are also available to these individuals’ informal caregivers.
 Home care support services may be provided on a temporary or long-term basis, depending on the individual’s needs.
-Applications for home care support services must be placed with the local community services centre (CLSC This hyperlink will open in a new window.) in the individual’s region.
+Applications for home care support services must be placed with the local community services centre (CLSC) in the individual’s region.

 The direct allowance allows the person to select and hire the worker who will provide them with home care support services.
 In this way, the person becomes the worker’s employer.
 The direct allowance can be paid as:

-Meals on wheels (Popote roulante) This hyperlink will open in a new window. (in French only)
+Meals on wheels (Popote roulante) (in French only)

 Service offered by the Regroupement des popotes roulantes

 Meals on Wheels is a service that delivers healthy and nutritious meals at an affordable cost.
-The service is intended for seniors, people in convalescence, people with disabilities or loss of independance, pregnant women, new mothers and informal caregivers.
+The service is intended for seniors and individuals with a loss of independance.

 Tax credits and financial assistance